leandroarndt/Google-Earth-Decoder-optimisation-tools/README.md

 ### 6.4) Usage

-Open Blender **in administrator mode**.
-Go in the Scripting view, then click on the Open icon, and choose the update_object_LODs python script.
+Copy "merge sceneries.py" to the folder of your choice and change settings as needed.
+If using Blender, go in the Scripting view, then click on the Open icon, and choose the update_object_LODs python script.
 When the configuration is done, open the Blender system console Window (Window => Toggle System Console).
 Then, run the script.
+If using a common Python 3 interpreter, run the copied script.

 ### 6.5) Process